sith0008/Walmart-Sales-forecasting/README.md

 - Relationships between day-of-week and sales
 - Relationships between holidays and sales

-## M5_Forecasting_main
+## M5_Forecasting_modelling

-The final notebook contains the code for three remaining phases of the project: feature engineering, model training and prediction.
-This project treats the time series prediction as a supervised learning problem, using a gradient boosting framework to make the predictions.
+This set of notebooks contains the code for three remaining phases of the project: feature engineering, model training and prediction.
+This project treats the time series prediction as a supervised learning problem, using 1) Lightgbm, a gradient boosting framework, and 2) a simple Deep Neural network to make the predictions.